mr-wonderfule/reptempo/README.md

 reptempo
 ========

-A rep tempo timer for weight lifting, strength training, etc.
+A rep timer for tempo training in activities such as weight lifting, crossfit, strength training, etc.